nyudlts/dot-doc/README.md

-## DOCUMENT STATUS: WORK-IN-PROGRESS

-## Digital Object Type Documentation
+## Digital Object Type Variant Documentation
-This repository contains files describing the digital object types supported
-by New York University's Digital Library Technology Services department.
+This repository specifies the file and naming requirements used by New York University's Digital Library Technology Services department to validate digital objects produced by different digitization workflows.

 ## Digital Object Types (`DOT`s)
 * `book`: the `DOT` created when digitizing a bound volume